 - Guesthouses – One in the same with hostels, private rooms.

 - Budget hotels – Very cheap but sometimes not as clean as guesthouses.

 - Workaways – Stay with a local family

 - Couchsurfing – Check the Couchsurfing site for hosts.

-My overview of backpacking Cambodia:
+My overview of backpacking Cambodia

 It’s difficult to put into words how I felt backpacking Cambodia because after the lows I endured in Vietnam, Cambodia bought me back up but at the same time the history of this country sucked me in.
 Now, I should point out, emotionally I’m not really wired the right way and things don’t really affect me in the way they should but this was not the case here.
-From learning about the history and turmoil, visiting the killing fields I really felt for the people and everything they had been through.
+From learning about the history and turmoil, visiting the killing fields I really felt for the people, the country and everything they had been through.